odinuv/web/en/apv/articles/security/sql-injection.md

 It is quiet easy to spot SQL injection vulnerability in ones code when you know what you are looking for.
 Have a look at lines where SQL statements are defined and check for direct concatenation with variables (especially with `$_POST`, `$_GET` or `$_COOKIE`).
 Here is another example of SQL injection.
-When you just pass numbers into the script, everything goes smooth but try to pass `5 OR true` as POST's `id` parameter and you just deleted everything stored inside `person` table.
+When you just pass numbers into the script, everything goes smooth but try to pass `5 OR true` as POST's `id` parameter and you just deleted everything stored inside the `person` table.

 {% highlight php %}
 <?php